 Click play to listen to this article.

-And let’s be honest, no one wants to hear how they’re incompatible with their ex, despite a breakup being a literal sign of incompatibility.
+And let’s be honest, no one wants to hear that.
+No one wants to hear how they’re probably incompatible with their ex, despite a breakup being a literal sign of incompatibility.

 For better or worse, the ignoring stops here.

 If you want a lasting and functioning relationship with your ex, you must be somewhat compatible.
 There is no going around it.
 More specifically, you must somewhat align on four areas of compatibility: identity, chemistry, sexual harmony, and interests.
 The more, the merrier.